404FoundingFather/wolfram-sim-ehammond/memory-bank/03-systemPatterns.md

 *   **Web Frontend (SPA):** Renders the UI, sends user commands to the backend, and visualizes received hypergraph states.

 ### Component Interactions
-1. The Frontend UI sends user requests (e.g., initialize, step, run, stop) to the Backend gRPC Service.
+1. The Frontend UI sends user requests (e.g., initialize, step, run, stop, save hypergraph, load hypergraph) to the Backend gRPC Service.
 2. The gRPC Service invokes the appropriate functions within the Rust Simulation Engine.
 3. The Simulation Engine computes the new hypergraph state or performs the requested action.
 4. The gRPC Service sends the updated hypergraph state (or confirmation) back to the Frontend.